ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 # Conclusions

 This article presents an empirical investigation into the variations in energy consumption among key JVM implementations on the `x86_64` Intel chipset.
-The study includes off-the-shelf web-based applications (Spring Boot and Quarkus-based), as well as custom Java code samples (micro benchmarks) that rely on common code patterns such as logging, memory accesses, exception throwing, algorithms with different time complexities, string concatenation, virtual calls, etc.
+The study includes off-the-shelf web-based applications (Spring Boot and Quarkus-based), as well as custom Java code samples (microbenchmarks) that rely on common code patterns such as logging, memory accesses, exception throwing, algorithms with different time complexities, string concatenation, virtual calls, etc.

-One important takeaway is that measuring energy consumption in the case of micro benchmarks does not reveal much about the efficiency of those code patterns.
+One important takeaway is that measuring energy consumption in the case of microbenchmarks does not reveal much about the energy efficiency of those code patterns.
 In other words, it is very difficult to quantify small code snippets in terms of energy consumption unless these code snippets have a significant impact on runtime (e.g., Garbage Collector and/or Compiler).
 However, this contrasts with performance measuring, where tools can accurately measure even a few instructions down to the nanosecond level.

-Nevertheless, when it comes to energy consumption, the selected JVM implementations exhibit varying levels of energy efficiency depending on the use case, often displaying significant differences.
+Nevertheless, when it comes to energy consumption, the selected JVM implementations exhibit varying levels of energy efficiency depending on the use case, sometimes displaying significant differences.

 Overall, based on the conducted tests and collected data, it's evident that energy consumption during the build time is significantly higher in the case of GraalVM Native Image, especially when PGO is enabled, compared to other JVMs.
 However, this is expected, as the GraalVM Native Image performs the compilation process ahead of time.
 Additionally, Azul Prime VM exhibits slightly higher energy consumption during build time compared to other JVMs such as Eclipse OpenJ9 VM, Oracle GraalVM, OpenJDK HotSpot VM, and GraalVM CE.